 | Networks | Connectivity: add links → percolation threshold → giant connected component emerges |

 Why universal: Many systems have tipping points.
 Accumulation creates tension; release is sudden.
+This behavior is a signature feature of complexity.

 Key insight: Watch for approaching thresholds.
 Small changes near threshold have outsized effects.
 After threshold, system behaves qualitatively differently.